 Why is it not sticking?

-The truth is that reading about a complex topic doesn't help you recall it.
-The same goes for watching videos.
+The truth is that reading or watching videos about a complex topic doesn't help you recall it.
 You can't learn to swim by watching someone else do it.
 And like swimming, visualizing algorithms takes hands-on practice.

 This is called active recall learning.
 Its more effective than passive review (reading) so you don’t have to grind through tons of material.
 Because studying for a programming interview shouldn't be a grind.
 It should be methodical.
 Effective.
 Even enjoyable.

 The Coder’s Coloring Book is a hands-on approach to studying data structures and algorithms.
 It’s a physical workbook for you to slowly and purposefully commit the fundamentals to memory—by coloring them.

 Join me and thousands of coders who are learning algorithms and actually getting it.